-- (a) Producers may be audited by the Tribe.
+(a) Producers shall be audited by the Tribe.
 The audit may include a review of records and documentation, and may include site visits to farms, fields, greenhouses, storage facilities, or other locations affiliated with the producer's hemp operation.
-Inspections may include the current crop year and any previous crop year(s).
-The audit may be in person or performed remotely. - (b) Audit verifications may be performed once every three years unless otherwise determined by the Tribe.
+The inspection may include the current crop year, as well as any previous crop year(s).
+The audit may be performed remotely or in person.

+- (b) Audit verifications may be performed once every three years unless otherwise determined by the Tribe.
 If the results of the audit find negligent violations, a corrective action plan may be established. - (c) The producer's operational procedures, documentation, and recordkeeping, and other practices, may be verified during the onsite audit verification.
-The auditor may also visit the production, cultivation, or storage areas for hemp listed on the producer's license. - (d) The auditor shall assess whether required reports, records, and documentation are properly maintained for accuracy and completeness. - (e) Audit reports will be issued to the licensee within sixty (60) days after the audit is concluded.
+The auditor may also visit the production, cultivation, or storage areas for hemp listed on the producer's license. - (d) The auditor shall assess whether required reports, records, and documentation are properly maintained for accuracy and completeness. - (e) Audit reports will be issued to the licensee within 60 days after the audit is concluded.
 If the Tribe determines under an audit that the producer is not compliant, the Tribe shall require a corrective action plan.
 The producer's implementation of a corrective action plan may be reviewed by the Tribe during a future site visit or audit.